PedroAlabart/1er-PI/README.md

 ## 🚀 How to Use

+1. Run pip install `requirements.txt`
-1. Configure your database connection in `config.py`.
+2. Configure your database connection in `config.py`.
-2. Run `1er_avance_EDA.py` to create and populate all tables.
+3. Run `1er_avance_EDA.py` to create and populate all tables.
-3. Explore and analyze the data using the provided notebooks.
+4. Explore and analyze the data using the provided notebooks.